invertase/react-native-firebase/docs/crashlytics/ios-setup.md

 # 2. Rebuild the project

-Once the above steps have been completed, rebuild your Android project:
+Once the above steps have been completed, rebuild your iOS project:

 ```bash
 npx react-native run-ios